rentry/rentry.github.io/_posts/2019-01-15-shutdown-sharing-maine-ballot.md

 Before the government shutdown, I was [migrating a site from Jekyll to GatsbyJS](https://revenuedata.doi.gov/blog/homepage-revamp-part-two/), which is built with React.
 I’ve struggled to learn React (thankfully I’m not the lead developer on the project), but I recognize its advantages.

 But for a content strategist, Jekyll is _just so great_.
-It is intuitive, powerful, and syntactically simple (relative to React, at least).
+It is intuitive, powerful, and syntactically simple (compared to React, at least).
 Let me give you a few examples.

 ## Include me